On this page we'll look at the following. Simply click on the links below to be taken straight to the section.

 A quote from Liam Payne from One Direction:

 “I was a victim of bullying back in school.
 My advice is to always tell someone straight away and ask for help.
 Keeping it to yourself will only be more damaging in the long run.”

 Cyberbullying is when someone uses the internet or a mobile to purposely upset someone else.
 This is a form of bullying and you shouldn’t have to put up with it.

 This type of bullying can affect someone not just at school, but at home as too.
-This is because it always takes place in the online environment, because it is online it can be used at any time.
+This is because it takes place in the online environment, so it can be used at any time.
 Sometimes it can be difficult to find out who the cyberbully is because they could block their number or use another name.
 This type of bullying can have a large audience, but most won't know that it is actually bullying.

 A good thing about this kind of bullying is that it can be used as evidence.
 Normal bullying can be the bullies’ word against yours, but with cyberbullying you can save the messages or web pages and print them out.
 This can be used as evidence to find out who the bully is and stop them bullying other people too.

 1. Save all the messages or web pages.
 If you have upsetting emails or nasty things put on your profile save them to your phone or computer so you can use it as evidence.

 2. Learn how to block the bully.
 (We suggest you keep the contacts and find a way to block them as by keeping the contacts you will know who it is if they do it again).

 3. Don't reply to things that are said; it could make the situation worse.
 If you ignore them they will get bored and give up.
 If they get a reaction from you, they have won.
 Don't give them what they want, we know this is hard but most people find it works.